mgarl-10/Yellow_protein/README.md

 - Identifies candidate coding regions
 - Predicts protein sequences from assembled transcripts

-# 5. Co-phylogenetic Analysis Between Yellow Proteins and *Stammera* Symbionts
+# 5. Co-phylogenetic analysis between Yellow proteins and *Stammera*

 This section describes the reconstruction of host and symbiont phylogenies for co-phylogenetic comparison.